fbpx

 Click Create to create the document.
 Your canvas will be pretty small, but don’t worry — this is the size we need for the pattern to work correctly.

-Now, for this example, we will make a simple, transparent grid, with only the square’s stroke (outline) visible.
-First, make sure your Stroke is visible by setting the color to black, size to 1px, and the stroke type to solid.
+Now, for this example, we will make a simple, transparent grid with only the square’s stroke (outline) visible.
+First, make sure your Stroke is visible by setting the color to black, the size to 1px, and the stroke type to solid.

-Make sure the shape is selected in the Layers panel and head to the Fill box in the Options bar.
+To test the grid, create an ellipse using the Ellipse Tool (U).
+Make sure the shape is selected in the Layers Panel and head to the Fill box in the Options bar.

 The Fill settings panel will appear.
 Click the Pattern icon at the top left to access your saved grid pattern.